wd45T/Realtime/README.md

 # Realtime
 Real time users interaction.

-The solution contains an engine that allows real-time interaction with users and examples uses it
+The solution contains an engine that allows real-time interaction with users and its usage examples

 Uses technology long pulling.